Workers’ rights

 Does your business employ people?
 If the answer is ‘yes’, you need to change how you manage flexible working requests from your employees.
 All employees have the legal right to request flexible working – not just parents and carers.

-Employees can now make two requests in any twelve-month period, rather than the previous one request.
+Employees can also make two requests in any twelve-month period, rather than the previous one request.

 In addition, you are now required to make a decision on the request within two months of receiving it.